-PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 Provides an overview of the basic skills in working with infants and toddlers in groups.
-Focuses on interactive aspects of child development, infant-toddler caregiving routines and environments, caregiver roles, and ways to enrich experiences and to promote strong relationships with families.
+PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 Provides an overview of the basic skills needed for working with infants and toddlers and their families in group care settings.
+Focuses on interactive aspects of child development.
+Introduces infant-toddler caregiving routines and environments, and caregiver roles.
 (3 lec hrs.)